munterfi/hereR/README.md

 set_key("<YOUR API KEY>")
 ```

-Once valid application credentials have been created and the key is set in the R session, the APIs can be addressed using the functions, which are illustrated by examples below.
-For a more detailed description check the documentation of the functions and the package vignettes.
+Once valid application credentials are created and the key is set in the R session, the APIs can be addressed using the functions shown in the following examples.
+A more detailed description can be found in the documentation of the functions and the package vignettes.

 **Geocoder API:** Autocomplete and geocode addresses or reverse geocode POIs.
 ``` r